-- If your partner really wants to change, they should participate in a qualified batterer intervention program where they can learn about violence and practice skills that will help them understand and stop abusive behavior.
+- If your partner really wants to change, they should participate in a qualified violence intervention program where they can learn about violence and practice skills that will help them understand and stop abusive behavior.

 - Separating from your partner won’t guarantee the abuse will stop.
 It may continue in new and unpredictable ways.